 - 1 carrot chopped

 - 6 small tomatoes or 1-15 oz can tomatoes chopped

 - 2 vegan sausages sliced

 - 1 tbsp paprika

-- Heat a large pot over high heat.
-Add garlic, onion, carrot, celery, and a splash of water.
-Cook until onions become translucent, about 5 minutes.
-Add more water as needed to prevent veggies from sticking to the pan.
+- Heat oil in a large pot over high heat.
+Add garlic, onion, carrot, and celery.
+Cook until onions turn translucent, about 5 minutes.

 - Meanwhile, heat a lightly greased skillet over medium heat.
 Add sliced sausages and cook to brown each side.
 Turn off heat.

 - Once quinoa is fully cooked, stir in spinach and parsley.
 Cover and turn off heat, allowing the spinach to wilt in the residual heat.

 - Stir in sausages.
 Taste and add salt/pepper as needed.